shdlabs/SSTorytime/docs/Tutorial.md

 we think in the moment.

 All this commodity thinking leads to a canned soup knowledge cuisine.
-No wonder we end up with a culture of soundbytes and hearsay.
+No wonder we end up with a culture of soundbites and hearsay.
 If you want fresh organic knowledge, served up just as you like it, you have to put in the work of tending your crop yourself.
 Knowledge, after all, isn't knowledge if you don't know it.
 No one can know it for you, so it's up to you to curate it and organize it to suit yourself--perhaps